Crystal Palace’s Pape Souare delighted with Senegal call-up

 “It’s been a while since I have been able to represent my country, but I am back now and I cannot wait to get back on the pitch!”

 Delighted to be called up for the National Team.
-It’s been a while since I have been able to represent my country, but I am back now and I cannot wait to get back on the pitch! ✌ pic.twitter.com/8KXIRoCcyR
+It’s been a while since I have been able to represent my country, but I am back now and I cannot wait to get back on the pitch! ]]>🇸🇳🦁🏿